francescq/treasuremap/README.md

 Hello,

 My name is Francesc Qui–ones.
+@version 2
+Fixed the problem with countTreasures method.
+Because a bug, it was not efficient.
+Now it is efficient.
+-The iterate method for each point evaluates ALL the neighbours.
+-The count treasures method add a treasure point to neighbours ONLY if the evaluated point is a treasure.

+The difference between iterate, recursive and treasure count is: What I do if the point to evaluate is a treasure?

+As allways, the most restrictive conditions goes first.
+This option increases the code performance.

+As the threshold is more restrictive, the count treasure method will go faster.

+Added treasure count to OO increasing a lot the performance.

+@version 1
 The basic structure of this problem is an Abstract class with TreasureGrid methods.
 The subclasses are forced to implement the solve approach.
 Each solve approach depends on the strategy